MicrosoftDocs/Dynamics-365-Operations.pl-pl/articles/retail/includes/banner.md

 > [!IMPORTANT]
-> Ten temat dotyczy rozwiązań Dynamics 365 for Retail oraz Dynamics 365 for Finance and Operations Enterprise Edition.
+> Ten temat dotyczy rozwiązań Dynamics 365 for Retail oraz Dynamics 365 for Finance and Operations.